-There are 16 previously recorded historic resources within the project area.
-Historic resources are defined as extant buildings, structures and objects that will meet the minimum age requirement for eligibility for listing in the NRHP within 5 years.
+There are 16 previously recorded historic resources within the APE for each action alternative.
+Historic resources are defined as extant buildings, structures and objects, or districts that will meet the minimum age requirement for eligibility for listing in the NRHP within 5 years.
 A resource must be at least 50 years old to be eligible, must have historic significance under one or more designated criteria, and it must have retained its integrity.
 Of the 16 historic resources identified, three have been determined eligible for the NRHP, five have been determined not eligible and eight have not been evaluated.
 BPA's transmission network, which includes all existing BPA transmission lines and facilities constructed up to 1974, is a historic resource that is considered to be eligible to the NRHP.